ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

   pLmask = pLu | pLl  //                     => 01100000 (32 + 64 = 96)
 ```

-And to make sense of the variable namings: the capital letter refers to Unicode categories: Letter, Character, Space, Other.
+At this point, we're masters of this snippet.
+To make sense of the variable names here: the capital letter refers to Unicode categories: Letter, Character, Space, Other.
 The ending lowercase letter is, as you probably already guessed, referring to `lowercase` or `uppercase`.

-So `pLmask` is a mask, which has the uppercase and lowercase flags set to true.
-By applying a bitwise `&` and a character's properties,
+So `pLmask` is a bitmask, which has the uppercase and lowercase flags set to true.
+By applying a bitwise `&` and a character's `properties`,
 we can check if the character has either the lowercase or uppercase flag set.

-### Decyphering our line of interest
+### Making sense of it all

-We're now armed to decrypt the line from which we started, in 3 quick strokes.
+We're now armed to decypher the line from which we started, in 3 quick strokes.

 ```
 properties[r] & pLmask == pLu